Wade Guyton

 About Wade Guyton

-Wade Guyton (born 1972 in Hammond, Indiana) is an American contemporary artist celebrated for his radical approach to painting and printmaking that merges digital technology with traditional artistic processes.
-Working primarily with large-format inkjet printers, Guyton creates paintings and prints by feeding canvases and paper through Epson printers, producing works characterized by their distinctive pixelated patterns, registration errors, and mechanical imperfections.
+Wade Guyton (born 1972 in Hammond, Indiana) is an American contemporary artist known for his radical approach to painting and prints that merges digital technology with traditional artistic processes.
+Working primarily with large-format inkjet printers, Guyton creates artworks by feeding canvases and paper through Epson printers, producing images characterized by pixelated patterns, registration shifts, and mechanical imperfections.
 His practice challenges conventional notions of authorship, originality, and the handmade in contemporary art.

-Guyton's artworks are characterized by their systematic use of digital processes and their embrace of technological failure as an aesthetic strategy.
-His signature motifs—black X's, U's, and flame patterns—are generated through repeated printing passes that create layered, glitched compositions.
-These artworks exist at the intersection of painting and printmaking, questioning the boundaries between analog and digital, unique and multiple, control and chance.
+Guyton’s artworks are defined by their systematic use of digital processes and their embrace of technological failure as an aesthetic strategy.
+His signature motifs—black X’s, U’s, and flame patterns—are generated through repeated printing passes that create layered, glitched compositions.
+These images exist at the intersection of painting and printing, questioning the boundaries between analog and digital, unique and multiple, control and chance.

-Throughout his career, Guyton has remained committed to exploring how digital technology transforms artistic production.
-His artworks continue to influence contemporary painting and printmaking, securing his position as one of the most important artists addressing the relationship between art and technology in the 21st century.
+Throughout his career, Guyton has continued to investigate how digital technology transforms artistic production.
+His artworks have had a significant influence on contemporary painting and print-based practices, positioning him among the most important artists exploring the relationship between art and technology in the 21st century.

 01